Renal Cell Carcinoma

 Renal cell carcinoma (RCC) is the most common renal cancer.
-Symptoms appear late and include hematuria, flank pain, a palpable mass, and FUO.
-Diagnosis is by CT or MRI and occasionally by biopsy.
+Symptoms can include hematuria, flank pain, a palpable mass, and FUO.
+However, symptoms are often absent, so the diagnosis is usually suspected based on incidental findings.
+Diagnosis is confirmed by CT or MRI and occasionally by biopsy.
 Treatment is with surgery for early disease and targeted therapy, an experimental protocol, or palliative therapy for advanced disease.

-In the US, about 58,000 cases of RCC and pelvic tumors and 13,000 deaths occur each year.
+In the US, about 64,000 new cases of RCC and other kidney tumors and 14,000 deaths (2017 estimates) occur each year.
 RCC occurs slightly more often in men (male:female incidence is about 3:2).
 People affected are usually between 50 and 70 yr.
 Risk factors include the following:

 Symptoms usually do not appear until late, when the tumor may already be large and metastatic.
 Gross or microscopic hematuria is the most common manifestation, followed by flank pain, FUO, and a palpable mass.
 Sometimes hypertension results from segmental ischemia or pedicle compression.
 Paraneoplastic syndromes occur in 20% of patients.
 Polycythemia can result from increased erythropoietin activity.
 However, anemia may also occur.
-Hypercalcemia is common and may require treatment (see Electrolyte Disorders: Treatment).
+Hypercalcemia is common and may require treatment.
 Thrombocytosis, cachexia, or secondary amyloidosis may develop.

 Three-dimensional CT, CT angiography, or magnetic resonance angiography is used before surgery, particularly before nephron-sparing surgery, to define the nature of RCC, to more accurately determine the number of renal arteries present, and to delineate the vascular pattern.
 These imaging techniques have replaced aortography and selective renal artery angiography.

 Information from the evaluation makes preliminary staging possible.
-Robson's system is still used in the US, but the TNM (tumor, node, metastasis) system is more precise and has almost completely replaced it (see Table 1: Genitourinary Cancer: Genitourinary Cancer Staging ).
+The TNM (tumor, node, metastasis) system has been recently refined to be precise (see Table: AJCC/TNM* Staging of Renal Cell Carcinoma and see Table: TNM Definitions for Renal Cell Carcinoma).
 At diagnosis, RCC is localized in 45%, locally invasive in about 33%, and spread to distant organs in 25%.

-Five-year survival rates range from 95% for the American Joint Comission on Cancer ( AJCC) stage grouping I (T1 N0 M0) to 20% for stage grouping IV (T4 with any N or M; or N2 with any T or M; or M1).
+Five-year survival rates range from about 81% for the American Joint Commission on Cancer (AJCC) stage grouping I (T1 N0 M0) to 8% for stage grouping IV (T4 or M1).
 Prognosis is poor for patients with metastatic or recurrent RCC because treatments are usually ineffective for cure, although they may be useful for palliation.

-Radical nephrectomy (removal of kidney, adrenal gland, perirenal fat, and Gerota's fascia) is standard treatment for localized RCC and provides a reasonable chance for cure.
-Results with open or laparoscopic procedures are comparable.
-Nephron-sparing surgery (partial nephrectomy) is possible and appropriate for many patients, even in patients with a normal contralateral kidney if the tumor is < 4 cm.
-Nonsurgical destruction of renal tumors via freezing (cryosurgery) or thermal energy (radiofrequency ablation) is being done in highly selected patients, but long-term data about efficacy and indications are not yet available.
+Radical nephrectomy (removal of kidney, adrenal gland, perirenal fat, and Gerota fascia) is standard treatment for localized RCC and provides a reasonable chance for cure.
+Results with open or laparoscopic procedures are comparable; recovery is easier with laparoscopic procedures.
+Nephron-sparing surgery (partial nephrectomy) is possible and appropriate for many patients, even in patients with a normal contralateral kidney if the tumor is < 4 to 7 cm.
+Partial nephrectomy is gaining popularity because it results in a lower incidence of chronic kidney disease than radical nephrectomy.
+Nonsurgical destruction of renal tumors via freezing (cryosurgery) or thermal energy (radiofrequency ablation), often percutaneously, are not currently recommended as primary treatment.
+They are being done in highly selected patients, but long-term data about efficacy and indications are not yet available.

 For tumors involving the renal vein and vena cava, surgery may be curative if no nodal or distant metastases exist.